aej757/Week1/README.md

 - As a user, I want to be able to see which player won specific tournaments.
 - As a user, I want to be able to follow my favorite tennis players so that I can easily access their profiles.
 - As a user, I want to create a user account so that my favorite tennis players are saved.
-- As a user, I want to change my password
+- As a user, I want to change my password so that my information remains secure.